browserengineering/book/book/http.md

 ===================

 The HTML code in the body defines the content you see in your browser window when you go to <http://example.org/index.html>.
-I\'ll be talking much, much more about HTML in future chapters, but for now let me keep it very simple.
+I'll be talking much, much more about HTML in future chapters, but for now let me keep it very simple.